soxhub/telemetry-bot/telemetry_bot/README.md

 DATABASE_URL

-    When STORAGE_TYPE is "standalone", this option is required.
+    When STORAGE_TYPE is "standalone" or "compat", this option is required.
     The url to connect to TimescaleDB.

     e.g. "postgres://postgres@localhost/defaultdb"

-DATABASE_POOL_SIZE

-    The maximum number of database connections to allow at once to TimescaleDB.

 ```